humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-03-24-xpath-in-javascript-part-2.md

     }

-If you don&#8217;t provide a namespace resolver when an XPath query is run against a document that uses namespaces, then an error will occur.
+If you don't provide a namespace resolver when an XPath query is run against a document that uses namespaces, then an error will occur.

 Once again, this information is valid for Firefox, Safari, Chrome, and Opera; Internet Explorer does not natively support DOM Level 3 XPath.
 It does remain an option in other browsers, though, for super fast DOM querying.